 About the Author

 Dr. Zach Walston, PT, DPT is National Research Director at PT Solutions Physical Therapy.
 Dr. Walston earned his BS in Human Nutrition, Foods, and Exercise at Virginia Polytechnic Institute and State University.
-He then received his Doctorate of Physical Therapy from Emory University.
+He then received his Doctorate of Physical Therapy from Emory University in Georgia.
 While at Emory, Dr. Walston received the Johnnie Morgan Award for Excellence in Clinical Science.
 He is a graduate of PT Solution’s Orthopaedic Residency Program and utilizes his expertise in rehabilitation, exercise, and nutrition to help patients recover from current injuries and prevent future ones.